 Here is my mini guide to de-cluttering and reviewing activity resources.
 You might find it useful to read this alongside the article on how to evaluate activities, as these two can work well together.

 Take stock of what you have.
-Consider each resource and think about how long is it since was last used.
-Items that are often used and well loved remain part of your ‘stock’, but for those that are unused or haven’t been used for a while you will need to think about the next course of action.
+Consider each resource and think about how long it is since it was last used.
+Items that are often used and well-loved remain part of your stock, but for those that are unused or haven’t been used for a while you will need to think about the next course of action.
 Traditional de-cluttering articles will tell you to throw out or donate anything you haven’t used for a while, but I would suggest we take a different approach…

 Donate.
 Of course, you could simply pack a bag and take all the unwanted items to a local charity shop.
 However, in doing this you might be missing an opportunity to create an activity.
 Instead, you could:

 - Ask residents to help wrap any unused/unopened resources in gift wrap and donate this gift to a local group (eg school, scouts, community groups, church groups).

 - Donate items to a neighbouring care home.
 If you have a network of activity coordinators who meet regularly get in touch with them to see if anyone could make use of your resources.
 If there is no network then simply contact a few local homes.
 Residents could send a note with the gift which could easily lead to a pen-pal project in the year ahead.

 - Donate any remaining items to a local charity shop.
 It is more meaningful if residents have a chosen charity or a cause that they would like to support.
 If there is a shop nearby, then donate to that one.
 Perhaps a resident could accompany you to make the donations to any of the above.